 Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling, but let’s be honest, it’s mostly books.
-If you want to see what I’m reading, join my Arrrgh Booked Book Club (we are reading Game Changer by Neal Schusterman in February), or just want ideas for books to read (either for you or your children) you are sure to find something useful!
+If you want to see what I’m reading, join my Arrrgh Booked Book Club – we are reading The Chosen and the Beautiful by Nghi Vo in February!
+Or if you just want ideas for books to read (either for you or your children) you are sure to find something useful!
 We also have a BYL Twitter feed where I share links and information about BYL and homeschooling.
 Or you can stay subscribed to our email list and browse our monthly newsletters.

 We have well over 100 blog posts on various homeschooling and book-related topics if you want to browse for more.

 I think that is about all for this month.
 Again, please follow us on whatever social media you frequent, there will be periodic updates posted there as well, but we will try to keep everyone in the know wherever you are surfing!